celest-dev/website/docs/functions/logging.md

 ## Adding logs to your functions

-Here is an example of using print statements in your Celest Function definition.
+Here is an example of using print statements to log the input of `name` in a Celest Function.

 ```dart
 import 'package:celest/celest.dart';